scott6455/assignments/2.3-photo-site/README.md

 * A repo containing at least:
     * The default file structure
 * Multiple SCSS partials files
+* A centralized set of variables to allow changing the site theme (grid sizes, color scheme, etc)
 * Your site hosted on Github Pages
     - Link to your Github pages in the Issue for this assignment